top of page

 • For shorter tempo efforts (20 minutes continuous or tempo run intervals) you should aim to be at least 30 seconds per mile slower than your 5k pace.

-• For efforts lasting over an hour you can stick to what Daniels tables says is the pace you can hold for 2-3 hours or maybe marathon pace.
+• For efforts lasting over an hour, you can stick to what Daniels Tables running calculator says is the pace you can hold for 2-3 hours or maybe a marathon pace.

-• Stick to 86-90% of you max heart rate as a rough guide (I'm not the biggest fan of using heart rate for tempo runs but it works for some people).
+• Stick to 86-90% of your max heart rate as a rough guide (I'm not the biggest fan of using heart rate for tempo runs but it works for some people).

 You are better off going 10% too slow than 1% too fast!!!

-Maybe these paces are going to be feel too slow and easy for you.
-You might get frustrate at the end of your session when someone who you can usually beat ends up way ahead of you.
-However, you will have got the desired effect from your training and that is all that matters.
+Maybe these paces are going to feel too slow and easy for you.
+You might get frustrated at the end of your session when someone who you can usually beat ends up way ahead of you.
+However, you will have the desired effect from your training and that is all that matters.

 Example tempo run sessions

-Okay so hopefully now you know the importance of tempo runs, what a tempo run is and how to pace yourself, so now you need some sessions to go run.
+Okay so hopefully now you know the importance of tempo runs, what a tempo run is, and how to pace yourself, so now you need some sessions to go run.
+Each of these sessions would be a good tempo run for a beginner if you shorten the session down slightly, however, if you are slightly more experienced then you can keep the session as is.

-I highly recommend using these whatever level runner you are.
-Tempo intervals help to stop you working too hard during your session.
+I highly recommend using these whatever level of runner you are.
+Tempo intervals help to stop you from working too hard during your session.

-The main idea of a tempo interval session is to go the same pace as you would for a 20 minute continuous tempo but instead you break the session up and you can run for a total of 30 minutes at a tempo pace.
+The main idea of a tempo interval session is to go the same pace as you would for a 20-minute continuous tempo but instead, you break the session up and run for a total of 30 minutes at a tempo pace.
 Potentially yielding better results.

 • 10x 3 minutes (1 minutes recovery)